| |

 Open your Excel document (Excel can open both CSV and XLS files).
 Make sure

-the table is made of two columns only.
-If it contains more columns, you will need to delete them.
-Example:
+the table is made of two columns only:

 |